 When a complaint is filed regarding an employment-related law with at the Career Center or at the Division of Workforce Solutions (DWS) the office must determine if the complainant is a Migrant and Seasonal Farmworker (MSFW).

-If the complainant is a non-MSFW, the office must immediately refer the complainant to the appropriate enforcement agency, another public agency for assistance.
-Upon completing the referral, the local or DWS representative is not required to follow-up with the complainant.
+If the complainant is a non-MSFW, the office must immediately refer the complainant to the appropriate enforcement agencyor another public agency for assistance.
+Upon completing the referral, the local or DWS representative is not required to follow up with the complainant.

 If the complainant is a MSFW, the Career Center office or the Complaint Specialist must: